-When employees leave MoDOT, the department loses a large investment in recruiting, hiring and training its workforce.
+When employees leave MoDOT, the department loses a significant investment in recruiting, hiring and training its workforce.
 While some turnover is natural, MoDOT's goal is to retain an engaged workforce that has the knowledge and specialized skills to deliver the department's commitments and provide outstanding customer service.

-Fiscal year 2021 ended with an overall turnover rate of 13.16%.
-The projected FY 2022 overall turnover rate is 20.64%.
-This projection is based on the first three months of FY 2022, which reflects a turnover rate of 5.16% as compared to the first quarter of FY 2021 with a turnover rate of 3.30%.
-In April 2021, MoDOT began experiencing historic separation rates of over 70 employees per month.
-Resignations currently account for over 70% of turnover.
-Further, the first quarter of FY 2022, shows increased retirements and resignations, yet a decrease in releases.
+The projected fiscal year 2022 overall turnover rate is 18.2%.
+This projection is based on the first half of FY 2022, which reflects a turnover rate of 9.10% as compared to the first half of FY 2021 with a turnover rate of 4.9%.
+During calendar year 2021, MoDOT experienced seven consecutive months of 70 or more separations per month, including two months that exceeded 90 separations.
+The trend of increased resignations continued in FY 2022, with resignations currently accounting for 71.61%, or 323 out of the 541 separations, for YTD FY 2022 total turnover.